A Short Note on the Kinetics-700 Human Action Dataset: From Kinetics-600 to Kinetics-700

 As mentioned above, Kinetics-700 is an approximate superset of Kinetics-600 -- overall, 597 out of 600 classes are exactly the same in Kinetics-700 (although some of the clips may have been replaced if the original videos have been deleted).
 For the other classes, we renamed one (``passing american football (not in game)" to ``passing American football (not in game)"), and split ``chopping vegetables" and ``picking fruit" into multiple subclasses.

 In terms of the train/val/test split, there is a very small overlap between the Kinetics-700 test set and Kinetics-600 train/val/test/hold out test (under 3\%).

-It is therefore largely safe to use models that have been trained on Kinetics-600 to evaluate the Kinetics-700 test set (the activity-net evaluation website explicitly ignores the predictions on those 3\% clips when evaluating on the test set).
-The full list of new classes in Kinetics-700 is given in Appendix~\ref{sec:newclasses}.
+It is therefore largely \textbf{safe} to use models that have been trained on Kinetics-600 to evaluate the Kinetics-700 test set (the activity-net evaluation website explicitly ignores the predictions on those 3\% clips when evaluating on the test set).
+It is however \textbf{not safe} to train on Kinetics-700 and then evaluate on Kinetics-600 -- many of the validation/test clips from Kinetics-600 are in the training set of Kinetics-700~\footnote{This is because we created a fresh held-out test set for Kinetics-700.}!